ARS-DETR: Aspect Ratio-Sensitive Detection Transformer for Aerial Oriented Object Detection: Experiments

-\textbf{Ablation study of Aspect Ratio Sensitive Weighting and Aspect Ratio Matching.} To investigate the contribution of the Aspect Ratio Weighting (ARW) and Aspect Ratio Matching (ARM) in angle, we conduct detail ablation studies on Tab.~\ref{tab:components_ablation}.
-The results clearly show that both the ARW and ARM can effectively improve the performance, about 0.96\% and 0.64\% respectively.
+\textbf{Ablation study of Aspect Ratio sensitive Matching and Loss.} To investigate the contribution of Aspect Ratio sensitive Matching (ARM) and Aspect Ratio sensitive Loss (ARL), we conduct detailed ablation studies on Tab.~\ref{tab:components_ablation}.
+The results clearly show that when using ARM and ARL independently, they can improve the performance, about 0.59\% and 0.54\% on AP$_{75}$, respectively.
+When using both ARM and ARL, they can further improve the performance by 1.09\% on AP$_{75}$, verifying the effectiveness of ARM and ARL.

+\textbf{Ablation study of Denoising training.} During the experiments, we mainly explore the influence of the angle noise and separate it from the DN, indicating it with AN.
+Label noise $\alpha$ and box noise $\beta$ are set with 0.5 and 0.4 respectively, which is the same with DINO\cite{zhang2023dino}.
+Tab.~\ref{tab:components_ablation} shows that the basic DN training strategy (just adding noise to label and box) could improve the performance by 0.76\% and 1.33\% to 73.14\% and 47.04\% in terms of AP$_{50}$ and AP$_{75}$ respectively.
+Tab.\ref{tab:angle_noise_ablation} shows that when additionally adding noise to angle, it can also further improve the performance.
+When the $\gamma$ is set to 0.05, the best performance can be obtained with 74.16\% and 49.41\% on AP$_{50}$ and AP$_{75}$ respectively.
+The results in Tab.~\ref{tab:components_ablation} and Tab.\ref{tab:angle_noise_ablation} show that noised ground truth could further help model learning for oriented object detection.